 - Euro Briefing

 - Market Monitoring Group

-Following the publication of the Capital Markets Monitor Hung Tran hosted a teleconference on February 5, 2014.
+Following the publication of the April 2014 Capital Markets Monitor, Hung Tran hosted a teleconference on April 10, 2014.
 The recording of the briefing and the Q & A session is now available for replay.